aaqidmasoodi/CodeScapes/README.md

 # CodeScape

-CodeScape is a modern, creative coding environment designed for building and prototyping interactive web projects locally.
+CodeScape is a modern, creative coding environment designed for building and prototyping interactive coding Scapes

 ## Features